wulfey/vitaeTest/README.md

 This runs 40000 executions.
 This assumes you did get the VERITAE [try spending less CP at the start and flagging VERITAE to false].
 This assumes that you spend 3 1CP strategems for every 2 2CP and 1 3CP strategems.

+My results show that:

+on 18 base CP with the above configs:
+34.163975 spent CP on average over 40000 executions d6 avg:
+3.491 average dice roll on my d6() function

+not taking the VITAE and spending only 3CP at the start of the game gives:
+average:
+26.510925
+d6 avg:
+3.5134

+So YES YES YES spend those 2 CP to get the VITAE.
+DO IT